toringer/home-assistant-heru/README.md

 </p>

-*__Note__: The integrations requires HERU IQC firmware version 1.09i or newer.
+*__Note__: The integrations requires HERU firmware version 1.09i or newer.
 Version 1.09i introduced one decimal to temperature sensors, and therefore needs to be scaled.*

 ## Installation